zlindacz/RegistryCare/docs/redux-structure.md

 ### User Request Response

-- fetchSingleUser
+- requestSingleUser
   - invoked from Profile onClick didMount/willReceiveProps
   - GET /api/user/:id is called.
   - receiveSingleUser is set as the success callback.

-- fetchOtherUser
+- requestOtherUser
   - invoked from other_user onClick willReceiveProps
   - GET /api/user/:id is called.
   - receiveOtherUser is set as the success callback.

+- requestUsers
+  - invoked from Browse onClick didMount/willReceiveProps
+  - GET /api/users is called.
+  - receiveUsers is set as the success callback.

-- fetchRegistryDisplay
+- requestRegistryDisplay
   - invoked from App in didMount.
   - GET /api/user/:id/registry is called with user info.
   - receiveRegistryDisplay is set as the success callback.

-- fetchPledges
+- requestPledges
   - invoked from Browse didMount/willReceiveProps.
   - GET /api/users/:id/favorites.
   - receivePledges is set as the success callback.